-The regular term of a Management Committee member is four years, with the possibility of a second term.
+The regular term of a Management Committee member is three years, with the possibility of a second term.

-The Past-Presidents are ex-officio invited to the Management Committee.
+The Club of Bologna Past-Presidents are ex-officio invited to the Management Committee.

 ART.
 10 The Management Committee will meet, as a rule, every year in order to:

 - propose new memberships (Full and Management Committee Members);

 - plan the Club meetings and working sessions;